-MISSISSIPPI DELTA COMMUNITY COLLEGE TECHNICAL EDUCATION - MACHINE TOOL TECHNOLOGY
+MISSISSIPPI DELTA COMMUNITY COLLEGE MACHINE TOOL TECHNICAL CERTIFICATE

-Machine Tool Operations instructs its students in making computation relating to working dimensions, tooling, feeds and speeds of machinery.
+Machine Tool is a program of study that instructs its students in making computation relating to working dimensions, tooling, feeds and speeds of machinery.
 Instruction in the laboratory is provided in the use of lathes, shapers, milling machine, grinders; the use of precision measuring instruments such as layout tools, micrometers, and gauges; methods of machining and heat treating and testing of various metals; and the reading of blueprint parts.
 Advanced training is available in technical mathematics, mechanical drawing, industrial psychology, safety and shop management.